arkwright/vim-whiteboard/README.md

 Whiteboard might throw an error if it cannot write to your system's temp directory.

+Any interpreters that you want to use must be accessible from the terminal.
+For example, to execute JavaScript, you'll need [node](http://nodejs.org/) installed.
+This mostly applies to Windows users.
+You can change and extend the default interpreters if necessary.

 Tested in Vim 7.4 on OS X and Windows using MacVim/gvim.

 ## Usage